Nimay Ndolo: Career

 Before beginning her software development and content creation career, Ndolo worked as a delivery driver for Uber Eats and briefly as a freight broker at TQL.
 After being fired during the 2020 COVID-19 pandemic, she taught herself web development, learning CSS, HTML, and JavaScript, and completing General Assembly's frontend development bootcamp, later becoming a front end developer for a startup company.

 In 2021, she began posting on TikTok while still working as a software developer until 2023 when she began working as an influencer full time.
-She built her audience by delivering fast paced front-facing camera comedy style monologues on topics ranging from tech to politics, fashion, cryptocurrency, climate, sports, and general culture.
+She built her audience by delivering fast-paced front-facing camera comedy style monologues on topics ranging from tech to politics, fashion, cryptocurrency, climate, sports, and general culture.
 She gained millions of followers for her commentary in the process.
 She expanded her content into political commentary, and has interviewed American senators Cory Booker, Ed Markey, politician Zohran Mamdani, former US transportation secretary Pete Buttigieg, New York City Councilman for District 36, Chi Osse and American ecologist, Nalini Nadkarni among others.

-In 2024, she partook in VidCon 2024 and in the same year, was recognized as one of the Top 25 Most Influential Influencers by Rolling Stone.
-In 2025 she was listed as an honoree by the Webby Awards, was a Met Gala carpet correspondent for Instagram, and was recognized as one of the Time 100 Creators of 2025 by Time Magazine.
+In 2024, Ndolo partook in VidCon 2024 and in the same year, was recognized as one of the Top 25 Most Influential Influencers by Rolling Stone magazine.
+In 2025, she was listed as an honoree by the Webby Awards, was a Met Gala carpet correspondent for Instagram, and was recognized as one of the Time 100 Creators of 2025 by Time Magazine.

 She has appeared as a guest on several podcasts, including Pair of Kings, Go Touch Grass and Dating Unsettled.
 She was also a panelist at the Future Forward PAC event titled Return on Culture, alongside Jeff Lawson, the owner of The Onion.

 In her creative career, her artwork Visual Sound: Splat was listed and sold on Artsy as part of a show in collaboration with Tiny Doors Atlanta and Greg Mike's ABV gallery.
 She attended the Public Art Fund gala in 2025.
 She also directed the NoBudge short film Jane, Jean, John, & Jesus Make an Experimental Song in 2017, and in 2024, collaborated with Penelope Gazin's Fashion Brand Company on a limited shirt release.

 She has been featured in Time Magazine, Rolling Stone, Vogue, Yahoo Finance, Newsweek, The New York Times, NBC News, Headgum, AOL, and iHeartRadio.